UtaUtaUtau/nnsvs-db-converter/README.md

 ## MIDI Estimation
  `nnsvs-db-converter` can estimate MIDI information using the results of the [Language Definition](#language-definition) for note timing and pitch detection for the pitch information.
 This is used for DiffSinger variance pitch support.
 Read more about how to use it in [the help text.](#help-text-from-the-file-itself)

+ As of 01/16/2024, you now have the ability to choose which pitch estimator to use for MIDI estimation.
+Only `parselmouth` and `harvest` are available, which is Praat's To Pitch (ac) function and WORLD's Harvest algorithm respectively.
+A new argument `--pitch-extractor` has been added for this.

+ **Note:** Harvest is very CPU-intensive and might be a bit more dangerous to use multithreading on compared to parselmouth.

 ## Automatic Breath Detection

- As of 12/09/2023, `nnsvs-db-converter` now supports automatic breath detection, using a similar algorithm from [MakeDiffSinger's Acoustic Auto Aligner.](https://github.com/openvpi/MakeDiffSinger/blob/main/acoustic_forced_alignment/enhance_tg.py#L105-L172) It is modified to better capture the breaths, although it may mislabel them sometimes still.
+ As of 12/09/2023, `nnsvs-db-converter` now supports automatic breath detection, using a similar algorithm from [MakeDiffSinger's Acoustic Auto Aligner.](https://github.com/openvpi/MakeDiffSinger/blob/main/acoustic_forced_alignment/enhance_tg.py#L105-L172) It is modified to better capture the breaths, although it may mislabel them still.

  A new argument `--detect-breaths` or `-B` is now added for this, with other arguments to further control the detection.
 Read more about them in [the help text.](#help-text-from-the-file-itself)